-It’s time for the most anticipated, thought-out and well-planned meal of the year.
-Yes, the Thanksgiving dinner that is talked about, written about and strategized for months but probably only takes less than an hour to eat.
-Whether you are serving two people or twenty-two friends and relatives, this is the time to pull out all the stops and fill the table with delicious dishes everyone will be thankful for.
+It’s time for the most anticipated, thought-out, and well-planned meal of the year.
+Yes, the Thanksgiving dinner that is talked about, written about, and strategized for months but probably only takes less than an hour to eat.
+This is the time to pull out all the stops and fill the table with delicious dishes everyone will be thankful for.
 Don’t worry about not having a turkey on the table for your guests.
-When you set out a feast of amazing food, everyone will be so busy eating, they will forget all about the turkey.
+When you set out a feast of amazing food, everyone will be so busy eating they will forget all about the turkey.

 1. The Centerpiece

-There is no law that says the main entrée has to be something meat-like.
+No law says the main entrée has to be something meat-like.
 No one with any taste buds would argue about having a hearty casserole or pasta dish on the menu.
 Make room on the table for this Creamy Pumpkin and Spinach Lasagna, Butternut Squash Lasagna, or this Gluten-Free Vegan Lasagna.
-How about a huge pan of Ooey-Gooey Baked Ziti or this Butternut Squash, Portobello and Spinach Casserole with Vegan Sausage?
+How about a huge pan of Ooey-Gooey Baked Ziti or this Butternut Squash, Portobello, and Spinach Casserole with Vegan Sausage?
 Yes, please!

 2. The Stuffing

-You don’t need a turkey to enjoy an amazing stuffing.
+You don’t need a turkey to enjoy amazing stuffing.
 This Thanksgiving Cornbread Stuffing with Gravy is incredible as is this Chestnut Mushroom Stuffing.
-If you prefer rice stuffings to those with bread, try this Wild Rice Stuffing with Cranberry, Apricot and Scallion or this Wild Rice Pilaf with Butternut Squash, Cranberries and Pecans.
+If you prefer rice stuffings to those with bread, try this Wild Rice Stuffing with Cranberry, Apricot, and Scallion or this Wild Rice Pilaf with Butternut Squash, Cranberries, and Pecans.

 3. The Sides